kljensen/impact-factor-lookup/README.md

 ```

 Papers are output in descending order of impact factor.
 The latest impact
 factor available for each journal is used.
+The output is in BibTeX format.

 ## License